yeswework/fabrica-dev-kit/README.md

 ###Assets
 * CSS goes in `assets/css/main.pcss` (automatically included in the front-end).
 If you prefer to split it into several files, you can include the additional files with `@import` at the top.
 Vanilla CSS works fine but any PostCSS is processed automatically (see below).
-* Write Javascript / jQuery code in `assets/js/main.js` (automatically included in the front-end).
-Additional JS files can be enqueued in the standard WordPress way (probably in `includes/front.php` – see below).
+* Javascript / jQuery code goes in `assets/js/main.js` (automatically included in the front-end), or additional JS files can be enqueued in the standard WordPress way by [hooking](https://codex.wordpress.org/Plugin_API/Action_Reference/wp_enqueue_scripts) `wp_enqueue_scripts` according to where you want the assets to load (most likely in `includes/front.php` – see next section).
 * Images can go in `assets/img/` and any local fonts in `assets/fonts/`.
 These can be referenced from the stylesheet via `../img/` or `../fonts/`.

 ###Hooks and custom functions
 Fabrica's super-minimal boilerplate makes no assumptions about your data or design, but it's structured to make it easy for you to hook WordPress actions and filters and add your own functions.

 There are several predefined files (all in the `includes/` folder) to help keep your custom code well-organized.
-(We would advise keeping all project code within the object-oriented namespaced structure provided by these files, but any other `.php` file you create in the `includes/` folder will be automatically included and run in the active theme: there is no need to manually `require()` or `include()` it.)
+We recommend keeping all project code within the object-oriented namespaced structure provided by these files, but any other `.php` file you create in the `includes/` folder will be automatically included and run in the active theme: there is no need to manually `require()` or `include()` it.

 * `project.php` for hooks that should affect both front-end and admin requests, and for any other functions which you might need to make available to your theme (as methods of the singleton `Project` class).
-As a convenient shortcut, we alias this class to your project slug, so if your project slug is `fabrica` you can call a member function with `fabrica::myFunction()` anywhere in your code.
+As a convenient shortcut, we alias this class to your project slug, so if your project slug is `fabrica` you can call a member function from anywhere with `fabrica::myFunction()`.
 * `front.php` for hooks that should only affect front-end requests.
-* `admin.php` for hooks that should only affect admin requests.
+* `admin.php` for hooks that should only affect admin requests (the constructor includes these conditions).
 * `ajax.php` for AJAX requests (the front-end calls can be added in `assets/main.js`).
 * `models.php` is where to extend Post / Term / User objects by assigning extra properties to them when instantiated: see MVC section in code examples below.